 - While the rice is resting, prepare the shrimp.
 In a large bowl, combine the shrimp with the remaining tablespoon of Cajun seasoning.

-- In a large skillet over high heat, melt the remaining 2 tablespoons of butter.
+- In a large non-stick skillet over high heat, melt the remaining 2 tablespoons of butter.

 - Once the butter has melted, add the shrimp to the skillet.
 Spread the shrimp into an even layer and cook for 2-3 minutes on each side.
 The shrimp should be slightly charred on the surface and should turn pink and opaque, forming a "C" shape.
 Avoid overcooking to prevent a rubbery texture.

 - Once the shrimp are cooked, fold them into the rice and vegetable mixture, gently combining everything.

 - Garnish the dish with chopped fresh parsley and serve with lemon wedges for squeezing.

 Did you make this recipe?

 You can tag me at @iamhomesteader.